Wilder-Gs/Peak_Engine_Experiment/README.md

-# Santa-Jam
+# Peak Engine
-This is the source code for The Quest Up Penguin Peak, a cute but difficult platformer about a penguin trying to get his hot chocolate.
+A test project building java swing into a viable, code-based game engine with controller support

-- You can find the released versions on itch here: https://agoogaloo.itch.io/super-secret-santa
+- You can find the game this engine is based on here: https://github.com/agoogaloo/Santa-Jam
-- The game was made in 1 month by 3 people for Vanmillion Studios for the 2021 Secret Santa Game Jam

 # Compiling
 - You can download the compiled versions on the itch page on in releases, that are the exact same, but if you want to do it yourself I won't stop you.